emewhd1016991/notes/README.md

 5. Attend conferences and workshops: Attending tech conferences, meetups, workshops, etc., can help expand you network, learn about new tools and technologies, grow your knowledge, stay motivated, discover new resources, connect with like-minded individuals, get feedback on your work, find collaborators, mentors, job opportunities, explore new career paths, build your brand, improve soft skills etc...
 6. Seek feedback and critique: Ask for feedback from peers, instructors, colleagues, friends, family, industry experts, random strangers on the internet, your dog, the postman, whoever.
 Critique is an essential part of growth and improvement.
 It helps you identify your weaknesses and areas for improvement, which in turn helps make your code better.
 7. Keep learning: There'll always be something new to learn in this field, so don't be afraid to dive into new topics or explore different areas of interest.
 Continuous learning is the key to staying relevant in today'

+# 2024-02-23
+- Today's programming wisdom: "Code is read far more often than it is written.
+Strive for clarity and readability to make your code maintainable and easy to understand by others, even months or years after it's been written.
+Invest time in naming conventions, modular design, and commenting thoughtfully."

+In essence, the true value of programming lies not just in writing functional code but also in crafting it with expressiveness that transcends time, making it accessible and comprehensible to all who interact with it in the future.
+This ultimately saves time, reduces errors, and fosters collaboration among developers.